sifubro/Adversarial_Attacks/README.md

 -----------

 **a) Targeted FGSM attack**

+This will run the simplest form of attack: `Iterative FGSM targeted attack` to  fool the model into classifying an input image (here of a cat.jpg) to that of a pug (dog breed).
+The index 254 corresponds to the index of a "pug" in the imagenet dataset (see `imagenet_class_list.md`).

 `python main.py --input_img_path ./cat.jpg --target_class 254 --learning_rate 0.01 --sign_grad True --adv_iterations 30`

 Results will be saved in `./results_fgsm`

-At the moment this will run the simplest form of attack: `Iterative FGSM targeted attack` to  fool the model into classifying an input image (here of a cat.jpg) to that of a pug (dog breed).
-The index 254 corresponds to the index of a "pug" in the imagenet dataset (see `imagenet_class_list.md`).

 -------------

 **b) FGSM attack masking background**

+This will run FGSM only on the foregound object (main one) while masking the background during optimization

 `python main.py --input_img_path ./cat.jpg --attack_method FGSMMaskBackground --target_class 254 --mask_background True --learning_rate 0.05 --sign_grad True --adv_iterations 10`

 Results will be saved in `./results_mask_background`

+TODO: Do the reverse
 ------------

 **c) Zeroth Order Optimization Strategy**

+This will run a Black Box attack without assuming we have access to the gradients of the model.
+We estimate the zeroth-order gradient by using 2 perturbed samples.

 `python main.py --input_img_path ./cat.jpg  --attack_method ZerothOrderOptimization  --target_class 254 --epsilon 0.05 --learning_rate 0.1 --add_noise True --noise_max_val 0.01 --sign_grad True --adv_iterations 30`